HOME

 Being a worthy human with a future - a legibile, productive, lawful subject of the imperial core - requires an acceptance of mainstream necropolitics.
 You must live, work, and function within a system where some people, some forms of life are inherently permissible to kill and use up.
 Mainstream necropolitics say that these beings cannot be saved and have no future, so "we" (worthy humans with futures) might as well wring every last shred of value from their doomed bodies.
 There is no limit aside from what is physically possible when it comes to extracting from the non-living, the dead, the unpersoned, animalized, the deserving targets, the wastes of space who are good for nothing but labor and body parts.

-The limit of acceptable brutality and coercion shifts according to convenience for whoever is narrating, legitimizing, or executing that brutality/coercion.
 Ultimately, justifications and discourse don't really matter.
 As long as there is a profit motive, assembly lines which grind up life and shit out value will be built.
-They will run even if widely condemned and exposed in articles and books.
+The limit of acceptable brutality and coercion shifts according to convenience for whoever is narrating, legitimizing, or executing that brutality/coercion.
+They will continue even if widely condemned and exposed in media.
 The assembly line owners and managers will commit to reforms, apologize for travesties then continue to do them anyway, pay fines and pay off politicans, or relocate their operations.
+The news and outrage cycle moves on.
+They will continue using and destroying animals until they physically cannot.

-Subjugation and exploitation of both "humans" and "animals" happen for the same reasons.
-Structures which make both things economically beneficial are all related.
-The global economy materially depends on the limitless use/abuse of animals because it is embedded and supportive of nearly all other power-hoarding, life-grinding industries and processes: pesticide production ♡ GMO monoculture ♡ animal agriculture ♡ devouring the rainforest ♡ fossil fuel and mineral extraction ♡ global transport networks ♡ imperialist and colonialist domination to enrich the imperial core ♡ police and prison industrial complexes ♡ manufactured xenophobia and racism ♡ structures of "citizenship" and migrant labour exploitation ♡ etc...
-All of these depend on one another and all would cease to function if animal autonomy and integrity of habitats were a non-negotiable condition for anything we did.
+Regardless of whatever rationalizations are trending, subjugation and exploitation of both "humans" and "animals" happen for the same reason: the economy only functions because there are classes of expendable objects that can be limitlessly extracted from and abused for limitless production and growth.
+The Free Market, i.e.: all the structures which exist for upward wealth accumulation, materially depends on mass scale use/abuse of animals, as it is an inevitable consequence of pesticide production, GMO monoculture, animal agriculture, devouring the rainforest, fossil fuel and mineral extraction, global transport networks, imperialist and colonialist domination to enrich the imperial core, police and prison industrial complexes, manufactured xenophobia and racism, structures of "citizenship" and migrant labour exploitation, etc...
+All of these processes make up the global economy, all depend on one another, and all would cease to function if animal autonomy and integrity of habitats were a non-negotiable condition for anything we did.

 There is no such thing as a "real job" outside of this.
 There is no "making a living" on the terms of state and corporate power which also respects life in a non-selective, meaningful sense.
 This is why the veganism is inextricable from anti-civilization and anti-work frameworks.
-An anarchism which claims to be concerned with autonomy, free movement, and voluntary association for all is incomplete if that concern is strictly reserved for the human species.
-Any conception of "veganism" is incomplete if it takes for granted the continuation of jobs, commerce, and commodity production which are dependent on fossil fuels and structures of property ownership backed by state violence and expendable human labour pools.
+An anarchism which claims to be concerned with autonomy, free movement, and voluntary association for all is incomplete if that concern is strictly reserved for the human species i.e.: nonhuman animals remain the externalities who bear the costs of convenience and "progress" we don't want humans to bear.
+Any conception of "veganism" is incomplete if it takes for granted the continuation of jobs, commerce, and commodity production which are dependent on fossil fuels and structures of property ownership backed by state violence.

 BACK